 There are a couple ways you can use the query builder to ask questions about your data:

-Create your question from scratch using Metabase’s notebook editor.
-The notebook editor offers more flexibility for constructing a query: in addition to the regular filtering and summarizing options, you can use custom expressions to create more sophisticated custom filters and summarizations.
-You can also join tables and create custom columns in the notebook editor, previewing your results at each step before visualizing the final product.
+Create your question from scratch using the query builder interface.
+The query builder offers more flexibility for constructing a question: in addition to the regular filtering and summarization options, you can use custom expressions to create more sophisticated filters and aggregations.
+You can also join tables, create custom columns, and preview your results at each step before visualizing the final product.

-These paths aren’t mutually exclusive — you can start in the notebook editor, visualize your data, use the sidebars to tweak your question, return to the notebook editor to make additional changes, and so on.
+These paths aren’t mutually exclusive — you can start in the data browser, visualize your data, use the sidebars to tweak your question, open the query builder to make additional changes, and so on.

 Example: using the query builder

-We’ll use the query builder to construct a question using Metabase’s Sample Database, starting with the notebook editor, then adding a second filter once we’ve visualized our data.
+We’ll use the query builder to construct a question using Metabase’s Sample Database.
 Let’s say we want to know how our large orders (that is, orders with a

 Subtotal greater than $100) are broken out by

 Product → Category.
-Figure 1 shows how we’d construct this question in the notebook editor:
+Figure 1 shows how we’d construct this question in the query builder:

-Once we visualize that data, let’s add another filter so we’re only viewing full-price orders (orders where there was no discount applied).
+Once we visualize our question, let’s add another filter so we’re only viewing full-price orders (orders where there was no discount applied).
 Figure 2 shows what our query builder looks like just before adding that second filter: